 As a consequence, long-term funding depends on restoring confidence in banks and increased efforts in collecting customer deposits.
-The Group's banking activities are financed by combining wholesale funding and the retail franchise of deposit-taking subsidiary banks.
-RBI AG is the central liquidity balancing agent for the local Group units in Central and Eastern Europe.
+RBI AG's banking activities are financed by combining wholesale funding and the retail franchise of deposit-taking subsidiary banks.
+It is the central liquidity balancing agent for the local Group units in Central and Eastern Europe.

 In the Group's funding plans, special attention is paid to a diversified structure of funding to mitigate funding liquidity risk.
-In the Group, funds are not only raised by RBI AG as the Group's largest single institution, but also individually by different banking subsidiaries.
+In the Group, funds are not only raised by RBI AG as the Group's parent institution, but also individually by different banking subsidiaries.
 Those efforts are coordinated and optimized through a joint funding plan.
-Moreover, the Group arranges medium-term and long-term funding for its subsidiaries through syndicated loans, bilateral funding agreements with banks, and financing facilities provided by supranational institutions.
+Moreover, RBI AG arranges medium-term and long-term funding for its subsidiaries through syndicated loans, bilateral funding agreements with banks, and financing facilities provided by supranational institutions.
 These funding sources are based on long-term business relationships.